4. Margin Account Day-Trading General Rules

 The DTBP figure will be reduced for those engaging in short selling, leveraged ETF’s, and low-priced stocks.

 5. What is my reduced DTBP figure (for short sales, leverage etf’s, or low-priced stocks)?

 This figure may be obtained in two quick steps…

 Important Notes: Use of full day-trade buying power may be not be given to clients with significant intra-day losses, those trading stocks that are not marginable or have been halted, or for other circumstances considered high risk.
 Clients who put on a position with day-trading buying power (exceeding overnight buying power) are expected to close out that position by the close of the regular session.
 Those who do not are subject to possible close-out of positions by the broker, when nearing the close, or after the close of the regular trading session.

 A margin house call will generally be issued if your account's percent of equity falls below 30%.
-(Most securities over $10 per share have a 30% maintenance requirement.
-Under $10 per share, the requirement is generally $3 per share).
+Stocks priced at more than $5 per share are generally considered to marginable.

 • The call is generally due in 5 days from when the call became effective.
 However, if the percent of equity falls below 25%, account positions may be closed out immediately to raise the equity over 30%.